-Keto flu or carb flu is a temporary side effect of starting a ketogenic diet, also known as the “keto” diet.
+Keto flu or carb flu is a group of symptoms reported by people starting a ketogenic diet, also known as the “keto” diet.
 A ketogenic diet is very low in carbs, but high in fat and protein.
 The intention is to put your body in a state of ketosis, where your body burns stored fat instead of stored glucose.
 According to people who promote the keto diet, it is easier to maintain than other forms of dieting once you get past the keto flu.

 For people who experience the keto flu, symptoms can vary.
 Most people report problems like achiness, headaches, nausea, and constipation, likely due to the sudden change in diet.